Katze putzt sich ständig

 Illness

-However, the fact that your cat is constantly grooming itself and licking its fur can also indicate a serious disease For example, Pains This could be the reason why the animal does not leave a certain part of its body alone.
-Or the increased grooming behavior serves to relieve the discomfort caused by physical Tension to reduce and distract yourself.
+However, the fact that your cat is constantly grooming and licking its fur can also indicate a serious disease For example, Pains The reason for this could be that the animal does not leave a certain part of its body alone.
+Or the increased grooming behavior serves to relieve the discomfort caused by physical tension to reduce and distract yourself.

-In most cases, illnesses are accompanied by other symptoms that can help narrow down the trigger. fatigue and Loss of appetite are typical signs that something is wrong.
-If, in addition to constant grooming, your cat is vomiting and having diarrhea, it may be due to Gastrointestinal problem A Kidney disease on the other hand, can cause flaky skin and thus itching and can be increased drinking and frequent urination express.
-Struvite stones in turn, can cause your velvet paw to frequently Genital area to lick, and also cause fatigue, diarrhea and unusual behavior when urinating.
+In most cases, illnesses are accompanied by other symptoms that can help narrow down the trigger. fatigue and loss of appetite are typical signs that something is wrong.
+If your cat is vomiting and diarrhoea in addition to constant grooming, it may be due to gastrointestinal problem A kidney disease On the other hand, it can cause flaky skin and thus itching and can be increased drinking and frequent urination express. struvite stones In turn, this can cause your pet to frequently genital area to lick, and also cause fatigue, diarrhea and unusual behavior when urinating.

 stress